Tochukz/Amazon-Web-Services/AWS-Certified-Solutions-Architech-2019/README.md

 __Elastic Block Store Volumes__
 The AWS SLA guarantees the reliability of the data you store on its EBS volumes with a promise of at least 99.999 percent availability.
-There are currently four EBS volume types, two using solid-state-drive (SSD) technologies and tow using the older spinning hard drives (HDDs).
+There are currently four EBS volume types, two using solid-state-drive (SSD) technologies and two using the older spinning hard drives (HDDs).
 Performance is measured in IOPS.

 __EBS-Provisioned IOPS SSD__
 Provisioned IOPS which in some contexts is referred to as EBS Optimized may provide a maximum IOPS/volume of 32,000 and maximum throughput/volume of 500MB/s.
 It can cost $0.125/GB/month in addition to $0.065/provisioned IOPS.